 From May 1 to October 31, individuals or groups looking to operate an enterprise in a City park require a permit.
 A permit grants approval to conduct business in a designated park, but does not grant exclusive rights to a specific park or time.
 Public access to parks must be maintained at all times.

 Any person or group operating without a permit is in violation of the Recreation Facilities and Park Usage Bylaw, 1998 #7767, Section 26.
 This violation is addressed in accordance with the City of Saskatoon's bylaw enforcement procedures.

 How do I apply for a permit?

-- Download the Seasonal Commercial Enterprise Application Form and Application Guide
+- Download the Seasonal Commercial Enterprise Application Form and Information Guide

 - Submit your application form, along with the supporting documents: